sourcegraph/about/content/blogposts/2023/integrating-cody-with-amazon-bedrock.md

 ### Getting started with Cody and Amazon Bedrock

-In summary, using Cody with Amazon Bedrock lets organizations bring coding AI to their teams while taking advantage of the data and pricing controls of their existing cloud provider.
+In summary, using Cody with Amazon Bedrock lets organizations bring code AI to their teams while taking advantage of the data and pricing controls of their existing cloud provider.

 If you're not already using Cody and you're interested in using it with Amazon Bedrock, you can [contact us about Cody Enterprise](https://about.sourcegraph.com/contact/request-info).
 If you're already a Cody Enterprise customer and you'd like to configure Amazon Bedrock for your account, you can [find instructions in the docs](https://docs.sourcegraph.com/cody/overview/enable-cody-enterprise#anthropic-claude-through-aws-bedrock) or contact your Technical Advisor.